tleyden/tutt/README.md

 and customize `prompt.txt` to fit your use case.

-The categories listed in the prompt must be formatted with category numbers, as is done in the example prompt:
+The categories listed in the prompt must be formatted with category numbers like `Category #<num>`, as is done in the example prompt:

 ```
-Category #1 - Employment at Acme AI
+Category #1 - <title of category 1>

 ...

-Category #2 - Employment at side project: KetoMeals App
+Category #2 - <title of category 2>
 ```

 You can add as many categories as you want, but these category ids need to match the `category_id` fields in the `categories.json` file that you will create in the next step.